uhlerlab/image2reg/README.md

 ```
 python run.py --config config/preprocessing/full_image_pipeline.yml
 ```
-Please edit the config file to specify the location of the raw imaging data from Rohban et al. of your system.

 *A version of the output of the preprocessing pipeline, which e.g. contains the segmented single-nuclei images is available in our data repository at ``experiments/rohban/images/preprocessing/full_pipeline``.*